-Global Leadership is designed to introduce participants to leadership practices and inspire greater clarity in their lives.
-The integrated curriculum balances classroom learning with a professional group project and different site visits to Seattle-based businesses and organizations pursuing social good.
+Global Leadership is an intensive, in-person program for university students and young professional that introduces participants to leadership practices and inspires greater clarity in their lives.
+The integrated curriculum balances classroom learning with a professional group project and different site visits to businesses and organizations pursuing social good.

 Duration: 3 weeks

 Participants learn about leadership through integrated seminars taught by experienced leaders in the field.
-The seminars are very participatory and enable them to deepen their understanding about how to initiate and lead social innovation in their businesses and communities and, more importantly, where their passion lies for being a part of this work.
+The seminars are very participatory and enable participants to deepen their understanding about leadership and, more importantly, how to grow their personal leadership.

-Seminar Topics：Styles of Leadership, Global Leadership, Authentic Leadership, Diversity and Inclusion, Ladder of Inference, …
+Seminar Topics：Styles of Leadership, Global Leadership, Authentic Leadership, Diversity and Inclusion, …

 An essential piece of this program will be to create the space for participants to explore more deeply the kinds of personal questions that form who we are as people and as leaders.

 Participants will be given a number of prompts and assignments that help them to come to greater clarity on who they are and how they want to shape their future.